Sneak some nutrients into your dessert this week with these delicious Peanut Butter Avocado Brownies. Shhhh…it will be

 Fortunately, I am an emotional eater.
 I say that with a caveat that while I in fact DO stuff my face during stressful times, I DO recognize the need to try and do it as healthy as possible, allowing for some pretty awesome desserts to be born.
-Stress has become my muse in the kitchen, helping me to find ways to be creative and sneak in produce while getting my avocado brownie chocolate fix.
+Stress has become a muse in the kitchen, helping me to find ways to be creative and sneak in produce while getting my avocado brownie chocolate fix.
 I also loved creating this Vegan Chocolate Cake with Citrus Glaze which ranks right up there with avocado brownie greatness.

 Avocados are one of those super cool foods that can be placed into baked goods without compromising the flavor, removes the need for oil and adds the perfect amount of moisture.
 No dried out baked goods in this department.
 They turn brown pretty quickly when exposed to air, which is why they are perfect to pair with chocolate.
 It’s like they were made to go together.
 The peanut butter adds a little more cover up for those picky eaters that swear they can taste still taste the little green fruit (yes – a fruit!)
 You end up with a rich, fudgy chocolate brownie and no regrets.

 Seasonal Nutrition Highlight – Avocado